pablisch/how-to-express-mongodb-todo-api/howTo/5b_deleteTodo_unitTests.md

   ['234567890123456789012345', 'Sleep', false],
   ['345678901234567890123456', 'Pray', false],
 ])(
-  'should delete todo with id %s from the database and return status 200 and an array contianing only the deleted todo object', async (id, task, completed) => {
+  'should delete todo with id: "%s" from the database and return status 200 with a success confirmation message', async (id, task, completed) => {
     // Arrange
     const mReq = {